 fbpx

 Around New York you hear on the street that things can get expensive and quick.
-So, if you are wanting to explore around your great city or you are traveling to the Big Apple it is always nice to be able to save some money whenever it is possible while being able to explore and learn about New York, the cultural diversity and the history that has created this great city.
+So, if you are wanting to explore around the Big Apple it is always nice to be able to save some money whenever it is possible.
+This is why I created “the Best Free Museums to Visit in NYC”.
+This gives you a list to start off with while exploring and learning about New York, the cultural diversity and the history that has created this city.

 1. Asia Society